 Over the last three years we worked with teachers and staff at the tent schools to monitor and evaluate the progress of the children through these schools.
 The evaluation was extremely positive and at the close of 2018 results showed:

 Yesterday, voting kicked off for the world’s largest election, with Indians in 20 states casting their votes in the first of seven phases, leading up to counting on the 23rd May.
-With 900 eligible voters, this is the largest election ever seen, but an illegal yet culturally pervasive caste system is stunting the course to genuine democracy.
+With 900 million eligible voters, this is the largest election ever seen, but an illegal yet culturally pervasive caste system is stunting the course to genuine democracy.